 Many copyright disputes involve competing claims of ownership of a copyright.
-Your attorney can help you verify that you own or have a right to use given copyrighted works, such as photographs, illustrations, designs, software, or other items that your business may purchase, commission from freelancers, use or supply to others.
+Your attorney can help you make sureverify that you own or have a right to use the given copyrighted works, such as photographs, illustrations, designs, software, or other items that your business may purchase, commission from freelancers, use or supply to others.

 Generally, the person who actually creates a work owns its copyright.
 This is the case even if the work was commissioned and the creator was paid to create it.
 However, there are exceptions.
-As a general matter, works created by employees within the scope of their employment are owned by the employer.
+As a general matter, works created by employees within the scope of their employment are owned by the employer own the copyrights in the works that their employees create within the scope of their employment.
 Special rules are applied to determine who qualifies as an "employee" for this purpose, but one should not rely on these rules.
 Written agreements are recommended to avoid confusion over ownership.

-In addition, with respect to a limited number of types of works - such as encyclopedias, tests, audiovisual works, and compilations - the party who commissions a non-employee (e.g., freelancer) to create the work pursuant to a written work-for-hire agreement signed by both parties will be considered the "author" and owner of the copyright.
+-In addition, with respect to a limited number of types of works - such as encyclopedias, tests, audiovisual works, and compilations - the party that who commissions a non-employee (e.g., freelancer) to create the work pursuant to a written work-for-hire agreement signed by both parties will be considered the "author" and owner of the copyright.
 Ownership of a copyright can also be acquired through a written assignment from the author.